supercoolspy/Solar-Engine/Features.md

 - Privacy: Prevents Lunar Client from spying on your computer

+- Raw Mouse Input: Mouse input will no longer be jittery with high polling rates

 - Remove Fake Level Head: On Hypixel, nicked players will no longer get assigned a random level

 - Remove Profiles Cap: Removes the maximum profiles count of 8

+- Remove Store Button: Removes Lunar's store button from the main menu

 - Set Metadata URL: Sets the Metadata URL (don't use if you don't know what this means)
   - Metadata URL: The new URL